Hail damage discovered by Custom Exteriors during an inspection of a hail damaged roof in Northern Colorado

 With all the styles of specialty and asphalt shingles, which roof replacement choice is right for you?

-So it’s time to replace your roof.
-Maybe you were hit with one of Colorado’s notorious wind or hailstorms.
+So, it’s time to replace your roof.
+Maybe you were hit with one of Colorado’s notorious winds or hailstorms.
 Or, your property has an aging roof.
 You may be just looking for a refresh on your home’s curb appeal.
 Your roof occupies a substantial portion of that first impression!
 Because of this, a new roof can completely change the look of your home from the exterior!

 If you are in the market for a replacement roof, a skilled and local roofing contractor can tell you about each option’s advantages and disadvantages.
 This will, in turn, equip you with the knowledge to make an educated choice on the roofing system for your property.

-If shingles could talk, we are pretty sure the three-tab shingle’s favorite word would be Baa-Baa.
-Let’s not get crazy; the three-tab shingle was the affordable, available, easy option in residential roofs for years.
+For years, the three-tab shingle was the affordable, available, easy option for residential roofs.
 It is the easiest shingle to install and serves the primary purpose that shingles are supposed to serve.
 While in reality, the three-tab shingles are not necessarily inferior to other styles of singles, they do have some limitations compared to other styles.
+These include:

-1. First, three-tab shingles have less dimensionality than other styles of shingles.
-Because of this, they can have a flat, uniform appearance, making them look less attractive.
+1. Less Attractive: Three-tab shingles have less dimensionality than other styles.
+Because of this, they can have a flat, uniform appearance, which can make them less attractive.
 Additionally, this flat appearance can be less visually appealing than other shingles.

-2. Second, they have a shorter lifespan.
+2. Shorter Lifespan: Three-tab shingles often have a shorter lifespan.
 Three-tab shingles are typically thinner and less durable than other styles of shingles.
 Taking this into consideration means they may not last as long or provide as much protection against severe weather as other styles.

-3. Third, are the limited color options.
-Three-tab shingles still come in a variety of color choices.
-Unfortunately, they have few options compared to other styles of shingles.
-This may limit your design choices.
+3. Fewer Options: While there are limited color options, three-tab shingles still offer a variety of choices.
+Unfortunately, they have fewer options than other shingle styles, which may somewhat limit your design choices.

-4. Finally, and most importantly, three-tab shingles have lower wind resistance.
-They are more likely to sustain damage in severe weather events because they may not be as resistant to high winds.
+4. Lower Wind Resistance: Finally, and most importantly, three-tab shingles have lower wind resistance.
+The picture above is from a local roof inspection we conducted recently.
+It shows how much easier three-tab shingles can sustain damage in severe weather events because they may not be as resistant to high winds.
 This is particularly important in places like the Colorado foothills or southern Wyoming, where the wind is known to be particularly strong on occasion.

-Additionally, at this time, the costs associated with a three-tab shingle vs. a standard architectural shingle are similar.
-A professional roofing contractor can help you understand all the factors to consider when choosing a roofing system.
+Moreover, at this time, the costs associated with a three-tab shingle vs. a standard architectural shingle are similar.
+However, the guidance of a professional roofing contractor is invaluable in understanding all the factors to consider when choosing a roofing system.

 Architectural Shingles

-Unlike traditional three-tab shingles, these advanced roofing solutions are designed to mimic the appearance of natural materials like wood or slate.
-The result?
-A roof that not only performs flawlessly but also elevates the overall curb appeal of your property.
+Unlike traditional three-tab shingles, these are designed to replicate the look of natural materials like wood or slate.
+The result is a roof that provides reliable performance and looks much more modern than the three-tab counterpart.

 Which is a better fit for you?